Free zones are physical areas that - although located within the European Union - for customs are considered to be located outside the Union.

 Location and authorized activities

 A list of free zones is published and updated at regular intervals in the Official Journal.
-The current list can be found HERE.
 It is to be noted that not all EU member states have a free zone.
 Austria, Belgium, The Netherlands, Sweden, the United Kingdom, Ireland are some of the countries that do not have a free zone.